virtual-labs/exp-piezoelectric-sensors-iitd/experiment/procedure.md

 2) Using Matlab convert the voltage response from time domain to frequency domain and plot the graph.
 3) Calculate the natural frequency of the beam from the frequency plot.
-4) Calculate the damping ratio using half power band method. -->
+4) Calculate the damping ratio using half power band method.
-5) Compare the experimental damping ratio with the value available in literature.
+5) Compare the experimental damping ratio with the value available in literature.-->